flutter/website/src/docs/cookbook/maintenance/error-reporting.md

 }
 ```

-Alternatively you can pass the DSN to Flutter via Dart define:
+Alternatively, you can pass the DSN to Flutter using the `dart-define` tag:

 <!-- skip -->
 ```sh